winitzki/sofp/README.md

 I mention these practical tasks as examples because they are perhaps the only real-world-coding applications of domain theory and the Curry-Howard correspondence theory, besides programming language design.

-On the other hand, books such as ["Scala with Cats"](https://underscore.io/books/scala-with-cats/) and ["Functional programming, simplified"](https://alvinalexander.com/scala/functional-programming-simplified-book) are focused on explaining the practical aspects of programming and do not explain the algebraic laws that support the mathematical structures (such as applicative or monadic functors).
+On the other hand, books such as ["Scala with Cats"](https://underscore.io/books/scala-with-cats/) and ["Functional programming, simplified"](https://alvinalexander.com/scala/functional-programming-simplified-book) are focused on explaining the practical aspects of programming and do not explain the algebraic laws that the mathematical structures require (such as the laws for applicative or monadic functors).

 The only existing Scala-based AFTT textbook aiming at the proper scope is the [Bjarnason-Chiusano book](https://www.manning.com/books/functional-programming-in-scala), which balances practical considerations with theoretical developments such as algebraic laws.
 I intend to continue at about the same level but dig deeper into the foundations and at the same time give a wider range of examples.

-This tutorial series is therefore my attempt to delineate the proper scope of AFTT and to develop a rigorous yet clear and approachable presentation of the chosen material.
+This series of tutorial videos is my attempt to delineate the proper scope of AFTT and to develop a rigorous yet clear and approachable presentation of the chosen material.
-Eventually I will convert this tutorial into a new AFTT textbook aimed at practicing functional programmers.
+Eventually I will convert these videos into a new AFTT textbook aimed at practicing functional programmers.
+The book will teach programmers how to reason mathematically about types and code, in a way that is directly relevant to practical programming.

 ### Choice of the programming language